 Day 28 came and went, and I was starting to feel a little nervous – to have come all this way, hand-turning those eggs three times a day and misting and cooling them, you start to feel like you know them a bit already.
 How awful would it be if they didn’t hatch at all?
 Fortunately, reason prevailed, and I remembered that 28 days is just an approximate hatch date – it can take up to 3 days longer for goslings to hatch.
 On day 30, when we were readying to candle the eggs to make sure there was still life inside, we noticed an egg had a very difficult to see external pip – whoops!
 We put it back in the hatcher immediately and checked the other egg, still unpipped.
 The second egg finally externally pipped later, but there was no noticeable progress into the evening, which was worrisome.

 The following day, there still was no progress, so I decided it was time to begin assisting.
 With experience, I’ve learned that it’s best to assist as little as possible, and to go very slowly and incrementally.
 Regardless of your good intentions, do not go in and peel that little chick, duckling, or gosling out of the shell – it may not be ready and it may die as a result of hatching prematurely.
-My advice: before you do any assisting – at all – read the BackYard Chickens article by SallySunshine on assisting in a hatch in its entirety: Step by Step Guide to Assisted Hatching.
+My advice: before you do any assisting – at all – read the BackYard Chickens article by Pyxis its entirety: Guide To Assisted Hatching For All Poultry.
 Also, realize that sometimes the hatchling may not be able to hatch on its own because it has some kind of congenital problem that isn’t obvious until it’s out of the egg (leg deformities, for example).
 That said, I wasn’t willing to risk losing two goslings because of the possibility that their shells or membranes were too tough due to incubation conditions I had created.

 I began by enlarging the external pips in the morning to ensure that the goslings had unobstructed access to air and to encourage them to continue working to zip themselves out, then placed them back in the incubator and sprayed the inside of the incubator with warm water to counteract humidity lost by opening the lid.
 After another 4 or so hours, with no progress, I very carefully “pre-zipped” the top of the egg where the air cell sits to prepare it for the goslings’ exit, and pushed the inner membrane down and away from their heads as insurance against shrinkwrapping.
 Again, they were placed back in the incubator and warm water was sprayed.
 They were left for the night in the hopes that they would push out on their own.